 Digital dental impressions are the latest innovations that are revolutionizing the dental industry.
 Digital impressions and the use of digital scanners are growing in popularity because they save time for both dentists and patients and improve the accuracy of impressions.

 Today’s patients are requesting zirconia and porcelain crowns over metal-based crowns because both zirconia and porcelain restorations provide strength and lifelike esthetics.
 Since the introduction of milled zirconia restorations, patients have been increasingly requesting zirconia as an alternative to porcelain-fused-to-metal (PFM) restorations.

-Technology is helping dental and oral health clinicians provide more reassurance and well-rounded treatment to their patients.
-From record-keeping to operative procedures, advancements in methods and diagnostic tools are enabling a safer, more effective practice.
+Technology is helping dental and oral health clinicians provide faster, more accurate, and well-rounded treatment to their patients.
+The dental world is undergoing major changes thanks to advancements in new technology.

 As a dentist, one goal for your practice is to create quality and precise restorations that fit patients and thus improve their quality of life.
 The only way to achieve accurate and long-lasting results is to switch to digital impressions.
 Traditional impressions risk distortion.
 Digital scanners, however, capture precise results in a more efficient and time effective manner.
 They also increase patient’s level of comfort and satisfaction.

 If your patient suffers from tooth loss, they probably desire a restorative solution that will help them eat their favorite foods again and smile with confidence.
 In the past, the only option for replacing teeth was dentures.
 Patients would have to cement their dentures into their mouths using a temporary glue and then remove them at night, repeating the same tedious process over and over again.
 Not only was the installation and removal process tasking, but dentures often came loose, causing bits of food to get under them.